AndresHugoBernardez/AndresHugoBernardez.github.io/portfolioAB/HeadPhonePos/Readme.txt

-The current repository was moved to https://github.com/AndresHugoBernardez/TactilSoundRadar/ Go there if you want the lasted updates
+The current repository was moved to https://github.com/AndresHugoBernardez/TactilSoundRadar/ Go there if you want the last updates